 This Code does not create new or additional rights on the part of third parties (or their beneficiaries), including Business Partners’ employees.
 This Code supplements, but does not supersede, the rights and obligations established under contract between Samsara and the Business Partner.

-Should you have any questions about this Code or if you believe that this Code, or the spirit of this Code, was violated by a Business Partner, please reach out to firstname.lastname@example.org.
+Should you have any questions about this Code please reach out to firstname.lastname@example.org.
+If you believe that this Code, or the spirit of this Code, was violated by a Business Partner, you can submit a report anonymously to Samsara through our whistleblower hotline.